-Beer contains phenolic compounds, which is where you would think the health benefits come in.
-Phenolic compounds are antioxidants, which you may think of as cancer fighting.
+Beer contains phenolic compounds, or antioxidants.
 In beer, the antioxidants originate mostly from barley malt, with the rest contributed by hops.
-The antioxidants in beer do have some health benefits.

 But most liquor, beer, spirits and wine contain ethanol.
 It's this form of alcohol that provides most of the health benefits from alcoholic beverages, as long as you're drinking in moderation, per the Harvard T.H.
 Chan School of Public Health.
-Other than small differences, beer and hard liquor provide about the same health benefits.
-So it's not really about beer vs. liquor or vodka vs. beer.
+Other than small differences, beer and hard liquor provide about the same health benefits, so it's not really about beer vs. liquor or vodka vs. beer.

-One advantage to hard liquor, or distilled liquor, is that many spirits have zero carbohydrates.
+One advantage of hard liquor, or distilled liquor, is that many spirits have zero carbohydrates.
 Vodka, rum, whiskey, gin and tequila in their pure form have no carbohydrates, which is beneficial if you're trying to keep your blood sugar from spiking.
-The calorie content is typically lower than that of beer if you're tracking your food and beverages on a calorie counter.

 Moderation Is Key

-The observation held for beer, hard liquor and wine, and for those who drank alcohol with a meal or without a meal.
+The observation was held for beer, hard liquor and wine, and for those who drank alcohol with a meal or without a meal.
 Interestingly, men who drank light to moderate amounts three or more days a week were less likely to have a heart attack than men who drank once or twice a week.

-For women, the Nurses' Health Study, detailed in the American Journal of Public Health, showed that women who drank one drink per day over four days were observed to have a lower risk of mortality than those who drank that same amount in one or two days.
-For women, any kind of alcohol, whether from beer, hard liquor or wine, was linked to lower heart disease risk, but a higher risk of breast cancer.
+And a September 2016 study in the American Journal of Public Health showed that women who drank one drink per day over four days were observed to have a lower risk of mortality than those who drank that same amount in one or two days.
+Any kind of alcohol — beer, hard liquor or wine — was linked to lower heart disease risk, but a higher risk of breast cancer.